ウールの中でも高品質な「メリノウール」その良し悪しを調べてみた

 Lamb → soft and warm

 Merino lambs around 5 to 7 months old are classified as lambs, and the wool from these lambs is called lamb's wool.
-Its fibers are finer than Merino wool and have a texture that is less irritating to the skin.
+It has finer fibers than merino wool and is less irritating to the skin.

 Shetland → Soft texture grown in cold climates